 Delay the Disease is designed to enhance functional mobility and help delay the progression of Parkinson’s disease and other neurological disorders.
 Each session works on daily lifestyle activities such as walking, maintaining posture and stability, getting up and off the floor, transferring positions and increasing endurance.
 2x/week

 Functional Electrical Stimulation (FES) technology helps individuals with neurological disabilities optimize their recovery.
 A wide variety of patients may benefit from the bike, including those with multiple sclerosis, spinal cord injury, Parkinson’s Disease and those who have physical limitations after a stroke.
 The cycle can be used for the arms or the legs, but placement of electrodes is unique for each person and determined by a physical therapist.
 Since an individual’s muscles are activated by the FES, the user is actively performing work and experiencing the many health benefits of being physically active.
 Individuals are first referred for a physical therapy evaluation and subsequent visits to help determine the appropriate setup and tolerance for FES.
 Once this has been determined, individuals are transitioned into FES membership and can access the bike through independent scheduling.
 FES bike users are monitored and assisted by medical program instructors at all times.

-The Heart Health Program is a professionally supervised program designed for those who suffer from heart conditions such as a past heart attack, coronary artery disease, angina, chronic heart failure or heart surgeries and procedures; the program is also beneficial for individuals who have risk factors for heart disease.
-Heart Health works on improving stamina, strength, balance and mobility to recover from a cardiac event, reduce risks of future heart problems and/or improve overall health.
+The Heart Healthy Living Program is a professionally supervised program designed for those who suffer from heart conditions such as a past heart attack, coronary artery disease or angina.
+The program is also beneficial for individuals who have risk factors for heart disease.
+Heart Healthy Living works on improving stamina, strength, balance and mobility to recover from a cardiac event, reduce risks of future heart problems and/or improve overall health.
 This class meets the criteria for Cardiac Rehab Phase 3.
 Offered 2x/week